bigchaindb/bigchaindb/docs/server/source/production-deployment-template/template-kubernetes-azure.rst

 for your Kubernetes VMs and nothing else.)

 See the
-:ref:`page about how to generate a key pair for SSH <Generate a Key Pair for SSH>`.
+:doc:`page about how to generate a key pair for SSH
+<../appendices/generate-key-pair-for-ssh>`.

 Step 3: Deploy an Azure Container Service (ACS)